 - Quarantine college children’s clothing in the garage in sealed bags when they return home then run the clothing through a dryer.

-Keep your suitcase in the garage after staying at a hotel and immediately wash and dry your clothing.
+- Keep your suitcase in the garage after staying at a hotel and immediately wash and dry your clothing.
 At the minimum, run your clothing through a dryer as the heat is necessary to kill bed bugs and bed bug eggs that may be present.